HARDCASTLE AND McCORMICK

 That hasn’t been determined yet.

 But I’ve got everything I need for now.
-You two gonna hang around here a while?
+You two gonna hang around

 Hardcastle nods absentmindedly.
 Mark’s already started to poke around, trying the knob on a door marked “Private”.